wp-plugins/the-welcomizer/readme.txt

 * 100% AJAX, check it out!
 * Pick an HTML element Id.
 * Pick an Option properties.
-* Ajax editable 'Delay' column.
 * Global Online/Offline status.
 * Optional First and Second move.
 * Optional starting position: Top, Left.
+* Ajax editable 'Delay' & 'Duration' column.
+* Activate or deactivate one or more movements.
+* Unlimited number of movements, take it eazzzy!
 * Optional css position: nothing, relative, absolute.
-* Activate or deactivate one or more movements.
 * Delay and duration of movements are in milliseconds.
+* Optional custom options textbox, for more custom options.
 * Flexible and easy movement to config (+ or -) Top and Left.
-* Optional second move on the same editing panel.
-(Useful for back and forth).
-* Optional custom options textbox, for more custom options.
 * Optional custom JavaScript textbox, triggered after each move.
 * Preview your data without editing them, with an advanced caching feature.
-* Unlimited number of movements, take it eazzzy!
 * Clean uninstallation, means all the data are erased on plugin deactivation.
+* Optional second move on the same editing panel.
+(Useful for back and forth).

 == Installation ==